powerticmkt/contracter/data/contracter/template.md

 ### Desktop browser testing

-I test my work in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), Microsoft (Edge), Mozilla Firefox and Opera.
-I'll also test to ensure that people who use Microsoft Internet Explorer 11 for Windows get an appropriate experience.
+I test my work in current versions of major desktop browsers including:

+[desktop_browsers]

 I won’t test in other older browsers unless I agreed separately.
 If you need an enhanced design for an older browser, I can provide a separate estimate for that.

 ### Mobile browser testing

 Testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
 I test my designs in:

-Google Chrome
-Android: Google Chrome on Android Emulator
+[mobile_browsers]

-I won’t test in Blackberry, Opera Mini/Mobile, specific Android devices, Windows or other mobile browsers unless agreed separately.
+I won’t test in other mobile browsers unless agreed upon separately.

 ### Technical support